Analysis | Biden’s ‘if America wants it, it’s unifying’ argument is about to be strained

 At the time, Biden’s top priority was signing into law a bill which addressed the ongoing economic fallout from the coronavirus pandemic.
-Polling repeatedly showed that the bill moving through the House met Biden’s standard; no doubt in large part thanks to its inclusion of large stimulus checks, the legislation had strong public support.
+Polling repeatedly showed the bill moving through the House met Biden’s standard; no doubt in large part thanks to its inclusion of large stimulus checks, the legislation had strong public support.
 It passed the House and Senate on party-line votes, and Biden signed it into law.

-With that out of the way, his effort to present policies which meet his own standards for unity get a bit trickier.
+With that out of the way, his effort to present policies that meet his own standards for unity get a bit trickier.

-The White House is focused on a large infrastructure package which would partially offset a big spending push with an increase in federal taxes.
+The White House is focused on a large infrastructure package that would partially offset a big spending push with an increase in federal taxes.
 Biden promised such increases on the campaign trail, reminding voters that his administration would focus on corporations and wealthy Americans.
-But as proposals to do just that move closer to reality, it’s not clear that they’ll get a thumbs-up from the public.
+But as proposals to do just that move closer to reality, it isn’t clear that they will get a thumbs-up from the public.

-When Biden took office, Yahoo News conducted a poll with YouGov which asked about support for various Biden proposals, including rescinding the tax cuts President Donald Trump signed into law in late 2017.
+When Biden took office, Yahoo News conducted a poll with YouGov that asked about support for various Biden proposals, including rescinding the tax cuts Donald Trump signed into law in late 2017.
 Most Democrats supported both increasing corporate taxes and taxes on those earning more than $400,000 a year.
 But overall, only half of respondents supported increased taxes on the wealthy and only a plurality supported increasing corporate taxes.

 (In another Yahoo-YouGov poll from February 2020, nearly half of respondents described taxing wealth as socialist.)

-Those numbers mirror polling from early in the Democratic primary, when Americans were asked about Sen. Elizabeth Warren’s (D-Mass.) proposal to increase taxes on millionaires and billionaires.
+Those numbers mirror polling from early in the Democratic primary, when Americans were asked about the proposal by Sen. Elizabeth Warren (D-Mass.) to increase taxes on millionaires and billionaires.
 Even that proposal, narrowly tailored to the super rich, barely earned majority support.

 Large chunks of the country don’t have opinions on these subjects, providing some space for Biden — or for opponents of any proposal.
 On that latter question, though, we see an important distinction: While half the country supported raising taxes on the wealthiest Americans, only 3 in 10 did so strongly.
 That’s a lot of space for movement on both sides.